Dhumra/MediSync/README.md

 Implement a **Raft-style consensus protocol** to:

-- Guarantee strong consistency in stock replication.
+- Guarantee strong consistency in stock replication
-- Ensure all replicas apply updates in the same order.
+- Ensure all replicas apply updates in the same order
-- Support automatic leader election without manual intervention.
+- Support automatic leader election without manual intervention

 ---